Editorial: Apple is tops at retail

 By Peter Cohen,

-published by PC World ranked Apple as the best brick-and-mortar retail computer buying experience.
+A recent survey published by PC World ranked Apple as the best brick-and-mortar retail computer buying experience.
 They compared shopping at the Apple Store to other major retailers where you can buy PCs — Best Buy, Circuit City, CompUSA and Staples — and Apple trounced the competition, nabbing an “Excellent” rating while everyone else ranked “Poor.”
 It’s especially noteworthy coming from a PC-centric publication (PC World’s a member of our extended IDG family).

 When you consider the one-size-fits-all mentality, lack of adequate sales training and warehouse-style settings at many major electronics retailers, perhaps Apple’s success in this report isn’t exactly a major surprise, but it’s good news nonetheless as Apple continues to expand its retail presence at home and abroad.
 There’s no question that the Apple retail stores have had a very positive effect both on Apple’s bottom line and on its public perception.
 Apple’s Q4 numbers won’t be released until next week, but if its past performance is anything to go on, Apple’s retail segment was responsible for about US$270 million of the more than $2 billion Apple took in during its third financial quarter, or more than 10 percent of its quarterly revenue.